Cumulocity-IoT/c8y-docs/content/service-terms/service-level-bundle/support-sla.md

   3. any bug, defect, or error in third-party software used with the Cloud Services.
 * **Error Correction**:  A modification, addition, or deletion that brings the Cloud Services into substantial conformance with specifications or reduces the adverse effect of the Error.
 It may include a workaround, service update, or solution provided by the Provider.
 * **Authorized Technical Contact (ATC)**: An uniquely identified individual authorized by the Customer to access the Provider’s Support Portal, submit support requests, and receive support-related communications, with appropriate professional and technical qualifications.
 Shared group accounts are not allowed.
-* **Global Support**: The Provider’s Global Support Organization responsible for delivering maintenance and support services to the Customer.
+* **Support**: The Provider’s global support Organization responsible for delivering maintenance and support services to the Customer.
 * **Support Portal**: The Provider’s web-based support system that provides access to information, documentation and Error Corrections, and permits browsing and submitting incidents.

 ### Incident classification

-Global Support will classify incidents into three levels of severity according to the following table:
+Support will classify incidents into three levels of severity according to the following table:

 * **Crisis Incidents**: Customer’s problem has a severe business impact, such as production down.
 Customer is unable to use the Cloud Services, resulting in a major impact on Customer’s operations.
 Work cannot reasonably continue.
 * **Critical Incidents**: Customer’s problem has a significant business impact; however, operations can continue in a restricted fashion.
 The Cloud Services are usable but severely limited.
 There is no acceptable workaround available.
 Customer is experiencing a significant loss of service.